arkdlis/react-solitaire/README.md

-# Getting Started with Create React App
+# Solitaire

+Popular solitaire game (Klondike).
+Implemented with React, React DnD and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).